simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 </template>
 ```

-Next, make sure to import it into App.vue.
+Next, make sure to import it into `App.vue`.

 ```vue {3,7}
 <!-- App.vue -->